paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-001-general.md

 | 122 | 40:476. | June 30, 1949, ch.
 288, title VI, § 606, as added Pub.
 L. 94–519, § 8, Oct.
 17, 1976, 90 Stat.
 2456. |

 #### References in Text
 The Civil Rights Act of 1964, referred to in subsec. (b), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
+241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

 <a id="section-123"></a>